 How much does this service cost?

-There may be charges associated with text messaging and data usage on your phone.
-Check with your wireless phone carrier for more information.
+There is no charge for this service; however, there may be charges associated with text messaging and data usage on your device.
+Check with your wireless carrier for more information.

 Is it secure?

 Yes, the mobile banking service utilizes best practices from online banking, such as HTTPS, SSL/TLS encryption, PIN, or password access and application time-out when your phone is not in use.
 Only the phones that you personally enroll in the service can access your accounts.

 In addition, no account data is ever stored on your phone.
 And in the event your phone is lost or stolen, the service can be immediately disabled by either going online to the Mobile Banking enrollment website or calling us.

 Which wireless carriers are supported?

 We support all the popular US wireless phone carriers, including AT&T, Sprint, T-Mobile, and Verizon.
 If your carrier is not listed when you enroll, select ‘Other’ and try the Mobile Web option, or check back later, as new carriers will be added over time.

 Do I need a text message or data plan?

 Yes, a text messaging and/or data plan is typically needed, as data usage can become expensive without them.
 Please check with your wireless carrier for more information.